 In states which do not impose the death penalty, conviction on a first degree murder charge with aggravating factors generally results in a sentence of life in prison without the possibility of parole.
 In many states which do have the death penalty, an aggravated first degree murder conviction draws life in prison without parole if the prosecution does not seek, or fails to convince the court, to impose the death penalty.

 First degree murder convictions without aggravating factors draw a range of prison sentences.
 This can include life in prison, usually with an eventual possibility of parole.
 The range of prison sentence for this type of murder conviction varies by state and can be 25 years to life in California, or 20 to 25 years in New York, to name only two.
-Consult state laws for specific ranges where you live.

 Although first degree murder laws vary from state to state, it's a serious crime in every state.
 Conviction of first degree murder can result in a long prison sentence and sometimes even the death penalty.
-If you're facing first degree murder charges, it's in your best interest to contact an experienced criminal defense attorney to answer any questions, to negotiate with the prosection, and to develop the strongest case possible in your defense.
+If you're facing first degree murder charges, it's in your best interest to contact an experienced criminal defense attorney to answer any questions, to negotiate with the prosecution, and to develop the strongest case possible in your defense.